kuzzleio/documentation/src/sdk-reference/js/6/kuzzle/constructor/index.md

 layout: sdk.html.hbs
 title: Constructor
 description: Creates a new Kuzzle object connected to the backend
-order: 0
+order: 50
 ---

 # Constructor

-This is the main entry point to communicate with Kuzzle.
+Use this constructor to create a new instance of the SDK.
-Each instance represent a connection to Kuzzle with specific options.
+Each instance represent a different connection to a Kuzzle server with specific options.

 ## Signature